Vmoon1620/CS4389_GroupProject/README.md

 All recent Node version automatically come prepackaged with npm (Node Package Manager) required to install project dependencies.

+### Instal MySQL

+MySQL is the back end database used to store baking information for the demo project.
+Various important information such as customer info, accounts, login information, and so on is stored in the database.
+The project was tested on MySQL 8, but other versions may still work.
+Download the correct installer for MySQL for your system [here](https://dev.mysql.com/doc/refman/8.0/en/installing.html) and follow the istructions to setup your database.

 ### Install Docker

 Docker is used to run a [Redis](https://redis.io/) container to store user sessions.